creasty/rid/README.md

 Dockerfile
 ```

-Lo and behold, even if your environment is absolutely clean and there's only `docker` and `docker-compose` are installed,
+Now, lo and behold, even if your environment is absolutely clean and only `docker` and `docker-compose` are installed,
-all you have to do is the followings so as to get started with a new project from scratch.
+all you have to do is the followings so as to get started with the new project from scratch.

 ```hcl